selsamman/proxily/README.md

 const {value, increment} = useProxy(counter);
 ```

-That is because proxily binds all functions to the target.
+That is because Proxily binds all functions to the target.
 Now you can use objects without the consumer having to be aware of the object implementation.

 ### Classes
 Proxily doesn't care whether you use prototypical delegation or classes or pure functions to update your data.
 Since it only tracks the data (rather than mutating it) it leaves the creation of objects up to you.